 While at City College, he made the Dean's List, graduating summa cum laude.
 After graduation, Cohen hopes to pursue a career in the media field but also has a strong desire to work for city government someday.

 "I was empowered to finish-and finish strong-and that shift in mindset is directly transferable to my feelings about what is next for me professionally," he said.

-the divestment narrative that flips to green gentrification-in majority BIPOC communities-is persistent across the country."
+majority BIPOC communities-is persistent across the country."

 JEANA PEARL FLETCHER